emil64/ROPOverflow/README.md

 ### Prerequisites

-The project has been developed and tested on a Ubuntu 18.04 Bionic Beaver Virtual Machine.
+The project has been developed and tested on a Ubuntu 18.04.5 LTS Bionic Beaver Virtual Machine.
 Please run the following commands to install all the packages needed to execute the project:

 * `sudo apt-get update`
 * `sudo apt-get install -y python3-pip gcc-multilib gdb`